-- 1. Individual, expandable case files will be initiated for pupils as soon as there is more than one concern.
+Individual, expandable case files will be initiated for pupils as soon as there is more than one concern.
 An overview chronology, which will hold a record of all communications, concerns and actions, is then started and put at the front of the case file.
 Such files will be stored securely (see Section on Records, Monitoring and Transfer).
 The Chronology at the front of each file will be kept fully up to date to enable all concerned to have a full picture and to ensure regular reviews are happening and recorded.
 Where there is just one concern the situation is monitored and such records are kept in a Ring File, which is reviewed regularly by the DSL, Deputy DSL and other relevant staff (to ensure no further concerns come to our attention).

-(Any variations from this procedure at the individual academy are detailed in Appendix B). - Where initial enquiries do not justify a referral to the investigating agencies we will inform the initiating adult and monitor the situation.
-If in doubt, we will seek advice from the MASH: 0300 126 1000.
-All contact related to the concern will be recorded. - We will share information confidentially with those who need to know observing the guidelines as laid out in "Information Sharing" 2018.
+Where initial enquiries do not justify a referral to the investigating agencies, we will inform the initiating adult and monitor the situation.
+If in doubt, we will seek advice from the MASH: 0300 126 7000.
+All contact related to the concern will be recorded.

+We will share information confidentially with those who need to know observing the guidelines as laid out in "Information Sharing" 2018.
 Information on a pupil can be 'logged' with the MASH.
 This does not require submission of a referral form unless instructed to complete one by the MASH.
-Any information logged with the MASH needs to be recorded on the chronology in the pupil's confidential Child Protection file. - 4.
+Any information logged with the MASH needs to be recorded on the chronology in the pupil's confidential Child Protection file.

 Where there is a Child Protection concern requiring immediate, same day, intervention the MASH will be contacted immediately by phone and their advice will be followed.
+Written confirmation will follow within Inspire Multi Academy Trust is a company limited by guarantee registered in England & Wales No. 10427291

-Written confirmation will follow within 24 hours on the NSCP
+24 hours on the NSCP